AmbireTech/adex-protocol/components/smart-platform.md

 @TODO describe importance of validators staying available

-@TODO describe importance of everything measured by impressions

 @TODO when describing OUTPACE, lean on ameen's "a way for two or more entities to privately make updates to some state that only they control"; OCEAN spec should include state transition fn as well; OUTPACE extension should include the balance tree and restrictions; also, when describing OCEAN/OUTPACE emphasize privacy
 @TODO: OUTPACE: Ocean-based Unidirectional Trustless PAyment ChannEl; one-to-many (multiparty, in a way)